dregiske/cse15l-lab-reports/lab3.md

 Community Legal Center hosted by staff members of the five building and not paying rent times five will save the non-profit
 ```
 The output returns any sentence that contains the pattern.
 This command is insensitive so it will match the pattern with the same word no matter the capitalization.
 In this case, it returned 3 sentences from the file, ```5_Legal_Groups.txt``` that all contain the word "five", including "Five".
+This could be useful for quick searching information based on a word and finding exact sentences with context.

 6. ```grep -i``` on directories: